 EPN’s technical assistance point of contact for Region 1 is Michelle Sophia.

-- Environmental Justice Fund Opportunities at the Attorney General’s Office, Massachusetts, Rolling Deadline
+- Environmental Justice Fund Opportunities at the Attorney General’s Office (Massachusetts) – 12-Month Project

 - Description: The Fund will support projects selected by EPD that address environmental harms in disadvantaged communities across the Commonwealth and is intended to address the burdens people face every day—whether economic, environmental, or health-related.